carsoncole/scout-hike/README.md

 ## Requirements

-Ruby 2.7.1, Rails 6.0
+Ruby 2.7.1, Rails 6.0, PosgreSQL

 ## Installation

-This app has been configured to work easily in Heroku, utilizing their default PosgeSQL.
-In development, any database can be substituted, but it has been configured for PosgreSQL
+This is a Ruby on Rails 6.0 application.
+It has been tested and easily deployed on Heroku, configured using PosgreSQL for the database.

 ## Updates Required